acsicuib/MARIO/README.md

 In the article you can understand the behavior implemented in this project.
 Here we briefly comment on those aspects taken into account for its implementation:

-# Implementation of MARIO and Users(Taxis) in YAFS
+# Implementation of MARIO 2.5 and NodeManagers

 YAFS is a skeleton for simulating Fog environments, and it accepts specific behaviors that allow it to adapt to any scenario.
 In this case, there is a DES process to implement MARIO; another DES process that controls the movement of users, and finally, as many DES processes as instances of applications are deployed.
 The next files provide this behaviour to the simulator.
 ```bash
 enviroment folder